jnbastidas/portafolio/README.md

   Once this has finished, you can use the url http://localhost:8081/portfolio/ping (from a rest client) to verify the correct work.

  <b>Key Features and Technologies<b/>

+  Spring Framework: It provides numerous features, including dependency injection and transaction control.

+  Twitter Appi integration: spring-social-twitter

+  Persistence: spring-jdbc

+  Web-pages: thymeleaf-spring5

+  Modular Design: this aplication has 4 modules
+      - portfolio-model: bussines entities.
+      - portfolio-service: it module has 2 leyers, repository-layer to database persistence, and service-layer to declare business services
+      - portfolio-web: web interfaces (html, css)
+      - portfolio-apis: it complies with the REST specification to declare rest apis.

+<b>Total time:</b> 16 Hours